olvlvl/composer-attribute-collector/README.md

 - No dependency (except Composer of course)
 - A single interface to get attribute targets: classes, methods, and properties
 - Can cache discoveries to speed up consecutive runs.

+> [!NOTE]
+> Currently, the plugin supports class, method, and property targets.
+> You're welcome to [contribute](CONTRIBUTING.md) if you're interested in expending its support.